eclipse-iceoryx/iceoryx/CONTRIBUTING.md

 We aim for [ASIL-D](https://en.wikipedia.org/wiki/Automotive_Safety_Integrity_Level#ASIL_D) compliance.
 The [ISO262](https://en.wikipedia.org/wiki/ISO_26262) is also a good read-up if you want to learn more about automotive safety.
 A nice introduction [video](https://www.youtube.com/watch?v=F4GzsA00s5I) was presented on CppCon 2019.

+We have a partnership with [Perforce](https://www.perforce.com) and use [Helix QAC++ 2019.2](https://www.perforce.com/products/helix-qac) to perform a static-code analysis.

 Github [labels](https://github.com/eclipse/iceoryx/labels) are used to group issues into the rulesets:

 | Ruleset name | Github issue label |